AndreBaltazar8/ablac/docs/performance.md

 transport.
 Further reductions come from IR-level reachability before textual emission, a raw-kernel platform profile, specialized/unboxed values, and splitting optional HTTP features such as server transport from router-only use.

+## Compact 24-byte dynamic values (2026-08-12)

+The portable dynamic value ABI now uses an explicit 32-bit tag, a 32-bit auxiliary word, and a 16-byte payload.
+Function identifiers use the auxiliary word; a closure keeps its capture count and capture pointer inline.
+Flat strings retain their pointer and full `size_t` length without boxing.
+Rope length moves into the rope allocation, and slices are allocation-interior views understood by the tracing collector.
+This reduces `AblaValue` from 32 to 24 bytes on native and Wasm targets without narrowing string lengths or adding per-string or per-closure allocations.

+In the same one-million-element dynamic-array workload, tracked storage fell from 33,554,456 to 25,165,848 bytes, exactly 25%.
+Median process RSS fell from about 51 MiB to 38 MiB.
+The isolated five-sample HTTP comparison reached a 235,674 requests/second median, up 6.8% from the prior 220,714 baseline; the same run measured Go at 164,657 and Rust at 282,480 requests/second.

+A 16-byte form was evaluated but not adopted.
+It cannot retain a pointer plus full-width length for strings or a capture count plus pointer for closures, so it requires additional boxed descriptors or packed-length fallbacks.
+Sixteen bytes also crosses the x86-64 and AArch64 aggregate return threshold, requiring a coordinated direct-return rewrite of every runtime, foreign, Wasm, Android, and bootstrap boundary.
+Keeping 24 bytes is therefore the smallest validated portable representation in this pass, not a claim that a separately benchmarked 16-byte direct-return ABI can never win.